 This audience segmentation strategy helps you divide your audience based on typical marketing demographics.
 Let’s look at some of the most popular ones:

-- Age.
-It’s a crucial segmentation variable since people’s preferences are continually changing throughout their lifetime.
+It’s a crucial segmentation variable since people’s preferences are continually changing throughout their lifetimes.
 People of various age groups communicate with brands in specific ways, so you need to conduct research and consider these differences when you do your marketing.
-If you run an apparel business, you need to target different collections to different age groups: children, teens, and adults.
+If you run an apparel business, for example, you need to target different collections to different age groups: children, teens, and adults.

-- Location.
-This segmentation variable is vital because people use different languages and have different cultures, climatic conditions, time zones, etc. Aside from this, it’s necessary for businesses in specific areas to target their messages to the local audience.
-There’s no need to waste your budget on marketing to people that will never make it to your store.
+This segmentation variable is vital because people use different languages and have different cultures, climatic conditions and time zones, etc. Aside from this, it’s necessary for businesses in specific areas to target their messages to the local audience.
+There’s no need to waste your budget on marketing to people who will never make it to your store.

-- Ethnicity.
-It’s essential to know about the cultural differences and conflicts between neighboring nations.
-Think of Armenia and Azerbaijan, or Spain and the Catalonian crisis.
-Target your communication by paying attention to the situation in your customers’ countries.
+It’s essential to be informed about the cultural differences and conflicts between neighbouring nations.
+Target your communication by paying attention to the current political and cultural climate in your customers’ countries.
 Also, conduct research as you grow your business internationally.

-Companies such as McDonald’s, have carefully crafted each menu offering to suit the geographic area, demographic, and psychographic segmentation.
-Think all Mcdonald’s offer the same menu?
+Many big businesses have honed audience segmentation to fine art.
+McDonald’s, for example, has carefully crafted each menu to suit the geographic area, demographic, and psychographic segmentation.
+Think all McDonald’s offer the same menu?
 Think again.
-In most countries, Mcdonald’s has considered its audience and tailored its offering to the geographic appetite.
-In Romania for example, BBQ sauce on the McRib is replaced with mustard horseradish served with a slice of pork, onions, and pickles.
+In most countries, McDonald’s has considered its audience and tailored menu offerings to the geographic appetite.
+In Romania for example, BBQ sauce on the McRib is replaced with mustard horseradish and served with a slice of pork, onions and pickles.

-Another interesting example is that McDonald’s will build their franchise to match its surrounding environments.
+Another interesting example is that McDonald’s will build franchises to match the surrounding environments.
 Instead of building a McDonald’s that looks exactly like an American franchise in a wealthy European neighborhood, for example, they will match the architecture so it is cohesive with the rest of the buildings around it.
 This is a thoughtful design choice and appeals to their target market.

 This audience segmentation strategy goes a bit deeper than demographic separation.
-Analyzing behavior means looking at what people buy, how often they make a purchase, and why they buy the product or service.
+Analyzing behaviour means looking at what people buy, how often they make a purchase, and why they buy the product or service.

-Let’s review the most common ways to segment users by behavior:
+Let’s review the most common ways to segment users by behaviour: